 On December 22, 2017, the SEC staff issued Staff Accounting Bulletin No. 118 to address the application of U.S. GAAP in situations when a registrant does not have the necessary information available, prepared, or analyzed (including computations) in reasonable detail to complete the accounting for certain income tax effects of the 2017 Tax Act.
-The Company has made reasonable estimates of the impact of the 2017 Tax Act on its consolidated financial statements and has recognized the provisional tax impacts related to deemed repatriated earnings and the revaluation of deferred tax assets and liabilities, as well as its indefinite reinvestment assertion. and included these amounts in its consolidated financial statements for the year ended December 31, 2017.
-The ultimate impact may differ from these provisional amounts, possibly materially, due to, among other things, additional analysis, changes in interpretations and assumptions the Company has made, additional regulatory guidance that may be issued, and actions the Company may take as a result of the 2017 Tax Act.
-The accounting is expected to be completed before filing the 2017 U.S. corporate income tax return in 2018.
+The Company has made reasonable estimates of the impact of the 2017 Tax Act on its consolidated financial statements and has recognized the provisional tax impacts related to deemed repatriated earnings and the revaluation of deferred tax assets and liabilities, as well as its indefinite reinvestment assertion and included these amounts in its consolidated financial statements for the year ended December 31, 2017.
+The Company applied the guidance of SAB No. 118 when accounting for the enactment date impact of the 2017 Tax Act in 2017 throughout 2018.
+The Company finalized its calculations and completed its accounting for the income tax effect of the 2017 Tax Act in December of 2018.